dvmason/Pharo-Functional/README.md

 		:> and: [ 5 < 10 ]
 		:> ifTrue: [ 42 ] ifFalse: [ 99 ]
 ```
-The precedence is between cascade and assigment, so you could say
+The precedence is the same as cascade, so you can intermix them and could say
 something like:
 ```smalltalk
 x := OrderedCollection new